 Contact JoAnn Patel, Program Director

-The Game Art major is market-ready.
-Our program will provide you with a great depth in the specific skills that will give you the most flexibility in the rapidly evolving game industry.
+Our Game Art major will provide you with great depth in the specific skill sets that give you the most flexibility in the rapidly evolving game industry.
 Because you'll follow an in-depth curriculum in the Game Art major starting in your first semester, you'll be qualified sooner for internships.
+You'll have plenty of time to learn new technologies, practice adaptability, learn from mistakes, and refine your portfolio.

 Local and national employers turn to Champlain for college interns because they are better prepared to work in professional environments than the majority of their peers from other institutions.
 Many Champlain graduates receive full- and part-time job offers from the organizations where they first took their internships or externships.